 “My aim is to put down on paper what I see and what I feel in the best and simplest way.”

 “Unless one is a genius, it is best to aim at being intelligible.”

 —Anthony Hope Hawkins

-Cognitive abilities matter.
-Not everyone reads at the same level or has the ability to understand text content, even when presented clearly and simply.
-Reading disorders, memory disorders, attention deficit disorders, and other conditions which affect the brain's cognitive processes can compromise a person's ability to benefit from text.
-The guidelines presented below will improve readability for many people, but not for all.
+Not everyone reads or understands text content at the same level, even when presented clearly and simply.
+Reading disorders, memory disorders, attention deficit disorders, and other conditions which affect the brain's cognitive processes can compromise a person's ability to understand text.
+The guidelines presented below will improve readability for many, but not for all.

-This may be the most important guideline of all.
-You have to think clearly about a topic in order to communicate it clearly.
+To communicate a topic clearly, think about it clearly.
 The organization process is ongoing, starting before any words are written and continuing throughout the entire process.
-There is nothing wrong with reorganizing a paper as you write it.
+There is nothing wrong with reorganizing as you write.
 When you think you're finished, take the opportunity to analyze it one more time to see if the organization still makes sense to you.
 If it does, great!
-If not, try again!
+If not, try again.

 “If any man wishes to write in a clear style, let him first be clear in his thoughts.”